pens/rgb.sh/_posts/2022-5-15-digitization-2.md

 Luckily, my mother had kept all of the photos organized roughly chronologically.
 All I had to do was drag the boxes into a spot where I could leave them out for a week while scanning.

-I gave each box a unique letter label, and as each envelope of photos was scanned I assigned it serial number.
+I gave each box a unique letter label, and as each envelope of photos was scanned I assigned it a serial number.
 I chose to keep these globally unique across all boxes, just in case they moved around later.
 This number is not critical during scanning, but makes looking up photos later *much* faster (e.g. if I need to redo a scan).